 - Chelsea Jacqueline Clark, Xiao Han, and Una O. Osili, Changes to the Giving Landscape (Indianapolis, IN: Indiana University Lilly Family School of Philanthropy at IUPUI, 2019).

 - Giving USA, Giving USA 2019: The Annual Report on Philanthropy for the Year 2018 (Chicago: Giving USA, 2019), 19.
-Note: Giving USA 2019 page numbers refer to a preprint PDF; they may change when the report has been published in its final, bound form.
+(Note: Giving USA 2019 page numbers refer to a preprint PDF; page numbers may change when the report has been published in its final, bound form.)

 - Ibid., 26.

 - Urban Institute, “2018 Update: On Track to Greater Giving,” dashboard, Urban Institute, 2018.

 - Shena R. Ashley and David M. Van Slyke, “The Influence of Administrative Cost Ratios on State Government Grant Allocations to Nonprofits,” Public Administration Review 72, no. s1 (November–December 2012): S47–S56.